adityathakurxd/doctordiagnose/README.md

 We welcome contributions to improve and expand the functionality of this game.
 If you'd like to contribute, please follow our [contribution guidelines](./CONTRIBUTING.md).

 ## Credits
+Google Cloud credits are provided for this project. #GeminiSprint
 #### Illustrations
 The characters used in this project are from the [Desi Log Illustration Pack](https://desilog.in/), a free resource providing mix-and-match components for diverse Indian characters, made by [Juhi Chitra](https://www.juhi.co/).